krishna2/krishna2.github.io/sitare.md

 ## Thanks

 Thank you once again, Saumya, for this wonderful session.
 Thoroughly enjoyed the wonderful questions.

-Wishing you all the best for your show and may you get the opportunity to interview many many more stars and helps us all learn from them.
+Wishing you all the best for your show and may you get the opportunity to interview many many more stars and help us all learn from them.

-Hope you enjoyed it all.
+Thank you all for watching the youtube video and reading this post.

 Happy reading!